 - High level of self-motivation, flexibility, enthusiasm, willingness to learn and perform a variety of duties

-- Ability to live on-site in a co-ed housing environment with three other Naturalist Fellows
+- Live on-site in a coed housing environment with three other Naturalist Fellows

 - Basic knowledge of general natural history topics